tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 ## Wordclouds using Haskell, Vega and JupyterLab ##

-We will use here the word content of all blog posts of `tweag.io`, which are written in markdown.
-Here is a little code cell that reads all `.md` files in the `posts` folder and concatenates them in a single long string from which we remove some punctuation characters.
-The code cell is sent to the `ihaskell` kernel, which responds to the last `take` function with a simple text response.
+We will use here the word content of all blog posts of `tweag.io`, which are written in markdown text files.
+The following little code cell that reads all `.md` files in the `posts` folder and concatenates them into a single long string from which we remove some punctuation characters.
+This code cell is then sent to the `ihaskell` kernel, which responds to the last `take` function with a simple text response.

 ```haskell